 So… dreams and sleep.
 Can we stretch this out any further?
 Dreams are later mentioned with the Million Dreams Award in Disney Town, and we see more of it with Zack and Hercules wanting to be heroes, but there’s nothing in Deep Space, or at least nothing so explicit.
 Where were they trying to go with all of this?
 You’ve probably already guessed that it probably had something to do with the game’s title: “Birth by Sleep.”
 And we will be getting a few more clues as to what that means towards the end of the game.
 But unfortunately… not much.
 And maybe that’s not surprising?
 After all, if this “sleep and dreams” arc was supposed to provide part of our understanding of “birth by sleep,” then things were already damaged.
 But that raises a new question: did they realize they had damaged their title theme, or did the stress of editing throw the theme out with the bathwater?
 I have a theory on that that I’m going to discuss at the very, very end of this, and you’re not going to like it one little bit, but I think it might be possible.

 Returning to the present, Aqua says “Maybe Ven left… because it was his time?”
 So, like… we’re done, right?
-This is the end of Aqua’s other mission.
+This is the end of Aqua’s mission to bring Ven home.
+She acknowledges that she shouldn’t.
 There’s no conceivable way it could continue after this resolution.
 Game over.
 Come back next update for WHAT THE HELL IS WRONG WITH THIS STORY STRUCTURE?

 You get a Deck Capacity upgrade for clearing the Magic Mirror.
 I also want to clarify that Aqua does, in fact, earn Snow White’s D-Link here, despite not interacting with her in any way.
 I suppose the D-Link does have more to do with the dwarfs than Snow White herself, so why not?